badgeteam/mch2022-icestudio/README.md

 ![](https://github.com/FPGAwars/icestudio-wiki/raw/main/Readme/screenshot-03-icemem.png)

+## More collections and blocks

+You can find more blocks and collections at [FPGAwars community](https://github.com/FPGAwars)

 ## This repository is under development and during the event,  you could find more examples and tutorials, maintain on touch!